 While there are so many stunning things to do in Madagascar, she has some of the best beaches in the world.
-With blue skies, clear waters, the chipper rustle and fluster of fat-feathered birds and the restful sigh of palm trees, let the beaches of Madagascar deliver you a slice of restful happiness.
+With blue skies, clear waters, and the rustle of fat-feathered birds, let the beaches of Madagascar deliver you a slice of restful happiness.

 Here’s an inside guide to the best beaches in Madagascar.